 During the financial year, there was no review of policy due by the Board.
+A review of the policy is to be concluded by November 2023.

-However the Board did consider and implement a number of initiatives to assist licence holders through the difficult COVID period.
+The Board did consider and implement a number of initiatives to assist licence holders through the difficult COVID period as described in previous reports.
+Those initiatives ended in December 2021.